Enhancing Preference-based Linear Bandits via Human Response Time: Proofs

-Here, in the first line of \cref{eq:lem_nonasymp_1}, the block-diagonal structure of the covariance matrix arises because $(\wh{\calC}_i, \wh{\calT}_i)_{i\in[|\calX|]}$ are independent of each other.
-To get the second line of \cref{eq:lem_nonasymp_1}, for any fixed $x_i$, we know:
+In the first line of \cref{eq:lem_asymp_2}, the block-diagonal structure of the covariance matrix emerges because $(\wh{\calC}_i, \wh{\calT}_i)_{i\in[|\calX|]}$ are independent of each other.
+For any fixed $x_i$, to derive the second line of \cref{eq:lem_asymp_2}, we use the fact that:

-where $(i)$ is because $\bbE\qb{t_i|c_i=1} = \bbE\qb{t_i|c_i=-1}$~\citep[eq.~(A.7) and (A.9)]{berlinghieri2023measuring}.
+where $(i)$ is because $\bbE\qb{t_i|c_i=1} = \bbE\qb{t_i|c_i=-1}$~\citep[eq.~(A.7) and (A.9)]{palmer2005effect}.
 Therefore, \cref{eq:choice_time_uncorrelated} implies that $\cov(c_i,t_i)=0$~\footnote{\Cref{eq:choice_time_uncorrelated} implies that for any query $x_i$, the human choice $c_i$ and decision time $t_i$ are uncorrelated.
-Moreover, they are independent, as discussed by \citet[the discussion above eq.~(7)]{drugowitsch2016fast} and \citet[proposition~3]{baldassi2020behavioral}.}, which justifies the second line of \cref{eq:lem_nonasymp_1}.
+Moreover, they are independent, as discussed by \citet[the discussion above eq.~(7)]{drugowitsch2016fast} and \citet[proposition~3]{baldassi2020behavioral}.}, which justifies the second line of \cref{eq:lem_asymp_2}.